 These are also classified as skills.
 Personal attributes include aspects like responsibility, sociability, self-esteem, and self-management.
 They all play a huge role towards building your character.

 If you use the above skills in your cover letter, you greatly increase your chances of landing an interview which might lead to the job of your dreams.
-If you are still unsure where and how to include these skills, just hire a resume editor and you will have a professional cover letter.
+If you are still unsure where and how to include these skills, just hire a resume editing service and you will have a professional cover letter.